PSSRT/hm1/code/README.txt

-1) To compile the demo, use the command: gcc -o filter filter.c rt-lib.c store.c -lm -lrt -lpthread -Wall
+To compile the filter file, open a terminal and use the command:

-or, only:

 gcc -o filter filter.c rt-lib.c -lm -lrt -lpthread -Wall

+Compile the store file:

+gcc -o store store.c rt-lib.c -lm -lrt -lpthread -Wall

-2) Run the filter app:
+Run the filter and the store app simultaneously with:
-./filter

-To test the demo:
+bash run.sh

-1) In a different shell launch the python script: python3 live_plot.py
+Finally open a different shell and launch the python script:

+python3 live_plot.py

+In the code provided by the instructor, after compiling filter run it with:

+./filter -s
+./filter -n
+./filter -f

+to plot only one of the signals

 USEFUL GITHUB COMMANDS: